-More recent studies include the QSERSA and Ausplay projects have been considered in the plan.
+More recent studies include the QSERSA (referred to a number of times in this plan) and Ausplay projects.
 The relevant data for these two projects is included below to provide a more recent point of reference.
 However, it is very difficult to compare results across these studies given the different methodologies used.
 For example, QSERSA specifically assessed mountain bike and bushwalking participation whilst the Outdoor Recreation Demand Study analysed bicycle riding and walking more generally.
 Additionally, there are marked differences in some results that make direct comparisons questionable (e.g. horse riding).
-Regardless, when the results are considered together, it is appropriate to note that bushwalking and water activities remain popular, participation in horse riding and climbing activities appears steady, while additional data for activities such as mountain biking are required to determine firm trends.
+Regardless, when the results are considered together, it is appropriate to ascertain that bushwalking and water activities remain popular, participation in horse riding and climbing activities appears steady, while additional data for activities such as mountain biking are required to determine firm trends.